pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 _This post was last updated on 6 August, 2024_

 Happening October 28--November 01, 2024, the pyOpenSci Fall Festival is an online community training and networking event designed to empower scientists with in demand open science skills.
+Our goals for the Fall Festival are to

+* empower you with technically-relevant open science skills,
+* call attention to and celebrate new and upcoming tools that support open reproducible science
-Our goals with the Fall Festival are to empower the community with technically-relevant open science skills, build community, and help raise funds for pyOpenSci operations that allow us to continue supporting community work.
+* build community, and
+* help raise funds for pyOpenSci operations that allow us to continue supporting community work.

 Interested?
 Read on to learn more!

 ## <i class="fa-regular fa-file-lines"></i> pyOpenSci's 2024 Fall Festival logistics: